Arrangers and Composers

 Kevin Thompson

-Kevin Thompson leads a busy life as Trombone Section Principal of the Malaysian Philharmonic Orchestra, international euphonium soloist, and acclaimed recording artist with two solo CD releases to his credit.
+Kevin Thompson leads a busy life as a trombonist, euphonium soloist, and recording artist with two solo CD releases to his credit.
 He performed as Principal Trombone with the Bergen Philharmonic from 2007-2008, and in 2007 played both euphonium and guitar in the Vancouver Symphony's performances of Mahler's 7th Symphony.
+He has also performed with the Royal Philharmonic (London), Boston Symphony, Royal Liverpool Philharmonic, Macau Symphony, and Singapore Symphony.

 Lawrence Killian